Khatta Meetha (1978 film)

-The movie is loosely based on the 1968 American movie Yours, Mine and Ours.The movie was an inspiration for the 2010 comedy Golmaal 3.
+Contrary to popular belief, the movie isn't loosely based on the 1968 American movie Yours, Mine and Ours but is based on a Turkish film titled Bizim Aile (1975).
+The movie was an inspiration for the 2010 comedy Golmaal 3.

 Plot

 Homi Mistry (Ashok Kumar) is a Parsi widower who is about to retire.
 He lives in a small home with his four sons.
 Realizing that he may need emotional support and someone to take care of the house and his sons, he decides to remarry.
 His friend Soli (David Abraham Cheulkar) introduces him to a Parsi widow Nargis Sethna (Pearl Padamsee), who has one daughter and two sons.
 Hell breaks loose as both the families are informed of the alliance.

 How the two families learn to adjust with each other and come up with solutions for their problems forms the plot of the story.